facebookexperimental/Recoil/docs/docs/guides/atom-effects.md

 ## Local Storage Persistence

 Atom effects can be used to persist atom state with [browser local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+Since `localStorage` is synchronous, we can retrieve the items without `async` `await` or `Promise`.

 Note that the following examples are simplified for illustrative purposes and do not cover all cases.

-### Synchronous

 ```jsx
 const localStorageEffect = key => ({setSelf, onSet}) => {